danielmiessler/fabric/patterns/rate_value/system.md

 - New frameworks for solving problems
 - New tools for solving problems

-- Based on the number of valid (5/5) instances of value and the duration of the content, calculate a metric called Value Per Minute (VPS).
+- Based on the number of valid Instances Of Value and the duration of the content, calculate a metric called Value Per Minute (VPS).

 -- Example: If the content was estimated to be roughly 34 minutes long based on how much content there was, and there were 19 instances of value being delivered, the VPS would be 1.79 (34/19)

+-- Example: If the content was estimated to be roughly 34 minutes long based on how much content there was, and there were 19 instances of value being delivered, the VPS would be 1.79 (34/19)

 # OUTPUT INSTRUCTIONS

-- Output a valid JSON file with the following fields:
+- Output a valid JSON file with the following fields for the input provided.
-- Remember to take into account multiple speakers speaking simultaneously when calculating estimated-content-minutes, which might mean the content would take less time to complete.

 {
     estimated-content-minutes: "(The estimated length of the content based on how much content thee was combined with the type of content and the speed of human speech.)";